-For preparing a list of AFs/ APs, a Socio-economic survey of the affected families will be done during the planning phase of a sub-project.
-The list will be appended to the sub-project Detailed Project Report (DPR).
+For preparing a list of AFs/ APs, a Socio-economic survey of the affected families will be done during the planning phase of a Scheme.
+The list will be appended to the schemeDetailed Project Report (DPR).
 The date on which the socio-economic survey is conducted will serve as the cut-off date.
-No additions to this list will be made unless authorized with concrete proof by the respective Project Director/ Engineer-in-Chief.
+No additions to this list will be made unless authorized with concrete proof by the Project Director.